nion-software/nionswift-instrumentation-kit/docs/userguide.rst

 - *MultiEELS Spectra:* Also bins the camera frames in y-direction but additionally calibrates the returned data in e\ :sup:`-`\ /eV/s.
 If you are not acquiring a spectrum image, this mode will also create one additional data item that contains all acquired spectra as multiple line plots (see image below for an example).
+- *Virtual Detectors (Only available if the selected camera supports this mode.):* Multiplies all camera frames with a mask and sums them.
+This will result in an image with only one value per virtual detector and scan pixel.
+  This mode can only be used for acquiring synchronized scans.

 The plug-in will always create one result data item per line in the configuration table.
 If *frames* is larger than 1, the corresponding result data item will be a stack of the data type that is configured via the dropdown menu.